Bulletin Board

 Lynda Parker and Ellen Mothersdale- Social secretaries

-Carol Parker- Committee member
+Carol Telford- Committee member

 Membership fee is now £15 yearly and £10 to join club.